What Is an ISBN Number?

 ISBN numbers are either 10 or 13 digits.
 Both 10 and 13 digit ISBN numbers include coding for the country of publication, publisher, title, and a check digit.

 In January 2007, the 13-digit standard was established.
 A 10-digit number can be converted into its 13-digit equivalent with an ISBN conversion tool.
 In the United States, the conversion tool is available on ISBN.org.

-When I've published on Amazon Createspace or KDP, I've received both the 10-digit and 13-digit ISBN number versions for my books.
+When I've published on Amazon KDP (which now is merged with the former Createspace), I've received both the 10-digit and 13-digit ISBN number versions for my books.

 Isn’t an ISBN a Barcode?

 No. However, to facilitate retail sales (e.g. for scanning at checkout at a bookstore) and industry sales reporting, a barcode can be generated for an ISBN, which would then be included on the lower back right cover of a book.

 ISBN registrar companies, such as Bowker, usually charge a fee to generate a barcode for a particular ISBN number.
 This fee is in addition to the fee to obtain the number.
 The barcode graphic will also include the price of the book.

 Does Everything I Self-Publish Need an ISBN Number?

 If you are just producing and selling your book on your own directly to readers, an ISBN number is not required.